International Carnivorous Plant Society

 Thanks to DNA sequencing we now know Cephalotus is in the order Oxalidales (oxalis) and not related to any other carnivorous plant.
 It ties in at the root of the Oxalidales and has as sisters 5 families with over 1900 species in 60 genera, most of which you have never heard of.
 The family Cephalotaceae has one genus with one species.
 For Cephalotus does a family tree like that fit the definition of orphan?

 The DNA sequence data do not provide adequate resolution to show additional hierarchy.
 That means none of these families in the Oxalidales appear to be closer to Cephalotus than any other.
 The display order of the branches is arbitrary.
-I put them in this order because the leaf structure of the Oxalidaceae and Connaraceae is similar to the Cephalotus ancestral leaf structure.
+I put them in this order because there are species in the Oxalidaceae, Connaraceae, and Cunoniaceae with a leaf structure similar to the apparent Cephalotus ancestral leaf structure.
 (Whether the family Huaceae should also be in the Oxalidales is debatable and not shown in the tree.)

 The number of genera and species listed in the figure to some extent is a matter of opinion, but the numbers and geographic range give a good idea of the size and diversity of the families related to Cephalotus.
 Four of the six families are found in Southwest Australia where Cephalotus is found.
 The Elaeocarpaceae, Cunoniaceae, Brunelliaceae, and Connaraceae are generally evergreen shrubs.
 The Oxalidaceae consists mostly of herbaceous plants in the genus Oxalis but the family also contains some shrubs and small trees in other genera.